dstanesc/FluidPatterns/doc/data-services.md

 1. Review and monitor data consistency related github issues [eg. is:issue is:open DeltaManager](https://github.com/microsoft/FluidFramework/issues?q=is%3Aissue+is%3Aopen+DeltaManager)
 2. Is the Git file system abstraction a good one-size-fits-all data and metadata storage choice?
 What are the (simpler) alternatives?
-3. Is the `HTTP/REST` and `TCP/WS` the ideal communication choices?
+3. Are the `HTTP/REST` and `TCP/WS` the ideal communication choices?
 What are the (more efficient) alternatives?
 4. Should agents follow the integration pattern of regular collaboration clients (ie.`HTTP/REST` and `TCP/WS` protocols).
 One finding in our prior work is that [snapshots are not useful](../apps/assembly-authoring-tracked/) when externalizing data to materialized view agents.
-Is it possible to employ a more specialized transport to leverage the enterprise LAN (as opposed to WAN) environment in selected cases.
-Polyglot persistence (programming language incl.) and delivery reliability may benefit from introducing additional, purpose built [communication protocols](https://kafka.apache.org/protocol.html#protocol_philosophy)
+Is it possible to employ a more specialized delta transport to leverage the enterprise LAN environment benefits in selected cases.
+Polyglot persistence (programming language incl.) and delivery reliability may profit from introducing additional, purpose built [communication protocols](https://kafka.apache.org/protocol.html#protocol_philosophy).

 # Annexes